How to Learn German Colors the Creative Way: 20 Vibrant (and Bizarre) German Sayings with Colors

-Not only are colors a basic descriptive tool but this is also one of the first topics any learner studies, along with the alphabet and numbers.
+Not only are colors a basic descriptive tool in German, but this is also one of the first topics any learner studies, along with the alphabet and numbers.

-So for a much more interesting learning experience, we’re sharing some creative ways to learn the basic colors, plus 20 fun German idioms (and some quite unusual ones—like #17) involving colors.
+We’re going to share creative ways to learn the basic colors in German, along with 20 fun German idioms (and some quite unusual ones) involving colors.

 Let’s add some color to your German!

-Without getting into complicated shades and paint-store blends, here’s a list of the basic colors in German accompanied by their pronunciations (just click on a color word to hear it pronounced).
+Without getting into complicated shades and paint-store blends, here’s a list of the basic colors in German accompanied by their pronunciations.

 Notice that many of them are similar to their English translations (except for purple, which is a notoriously rebellious color).